saarthakchats/TEDxP/README.md

 -->
 ## Support Channels

-Facing an issue?
-Want to meet other TEDxP users?
-Just want to say hello?
+**Facing an issue?
+Want to meet other TEDxP Users?
+Just want to say hello?**

 ## Contributing